 - For pressure sensors, electrically attach them but expose the sensor to the local atmospheric pressure and re-zero them (using IDT) before commencing making a connection to the measurement point. - Install (position and connect) the sensors at their measurement point. - Bleed any connections to water. - Where required, insulate any water-filled tubing connected to pressure transducers to protect them from frost.
 (Insulating pipe covers can be supplied upon request at additional cost or sourced locally from a hardware store). - Ensure any electrical connections made on site are dry, durable and water-tight. - Use IDT to: - Test the logger and sensors are functioning correctly.
 (Some can be done pre-installation; others post installation). - Setup the logger for any alarms.
-Consider the conditions for activating alarm messages and also the conditions for the alarm to clear. - o Check / modify the communications settings of device, as required: - SIM settings (parameters for giving access to the cellular network). - Modem settings (cellular network technology). - Data delivery settings (server contact details). - Call-in times and protocol settings. - Verify any changes to settings have been saved prior to leaving site.
-Check that the logger is in a "recording" state. - Where the logger has a GPS antenna connection, install (position and connect) the GPS antenna for picking up the satellite communications.
-Use IDT to test the GPS installation is correctly working. - Install (position and connect) the antenna for server communications.
+Consider the conditions for activating alarm messages and also the conditions for the alarm to clear. - Check / modify the communications settings of device, as required: - SIM settings (parameters for giving access to the cellular network). - Modem settings (cellular network technology). - Data delivery settings (server contact details). - Call-in times and protocol settings. - Verify any changes to settings have been saved prior to leaving site.
+Check that the logger is in a "recording" state. - Install (position and connect) the antenna for server communications.
 Use IDT to test the cellular communications performance. - Ensure details of the site of logger deployment are recorded.
 (The administration for the server could be handled by office staff, or the installer could use the HWM Deployment app).

-5.2.
-Installing the Logger
+5.2 Installing the logger

-The logger must be mounted in a suitable location where the sensors to be attached can reach their intended installation points.
+The logger must be mounted in a suitable location where the sensors attached to it can reach their intended installation points.
 Position loggers, sensors, and antenna away from sources of electrical interference such and motors or pumps.
 Cables and hoses should be routed without causing any hazards.
 Do not allow any equipment to rest on hoses, cables or connectors as crush damage can result.